-Bournemouth University will make reasonable adjustments to learning and assessment so that disabled students are not significantly disadvantaged compared with other students who are not disabled.
-All reasonable adjustments depend on each student's circumstances within the course being taken, so it is really important to contact the ALS office as soon as possible so that appropriate adjustments can be discussed and agreed with your Faculty.
+BU will make reasonable adjustments to learning and assessment so that disabled students are not significantly disadvantaged compared with other students who are not disabled.
+All reasonable adjustments depend on each student's circumstances within the course being taken, so it is really important to contact the ALS office as soon as possible so that appropriate adjustments can be discussed and agreed with your faculty.

-Samples of the reasonable adjustments it may be possible to make at Bournemouth University include:
+Samples of the reasonable adjustments it may be possible to make at BU include:

 - Session materials 48 hours in advance to deconstruct and process before each lecture

 - Use of a digital recorder to record lectures and seminars